• Home

 Here are the living room rug size ranges you will find in our collection and the most common placements for them.

-• Large Area Rugs, 9’ x 12’ and Up: Large area rugs are one of the most common choices for a living room because of their ability to anchor the room’s design and provide maximum floor protection.
+• Large Area Rugs, 9’ x 12’ and Up : Large area rugs are one of the most common choices for a living room because of their ability to anchor the room’s design and provide maximum floor protection.
 We define large area rugs as measuring 50% or more of your room’s total area.
 For example, if you have a 12’ x 18’ living room, a 9’ x 12’ rug or larger will fill up at least half of your room’s area.
 Always plan to leave at least a foot of space between an area rug and the living room wall to allow the rug to stand out visually against the room’s flooring.

-• Mid-Size Area & Accent Rugs, 4’ x 6’ to 8’ x 10’: The mid-sized rug range contains choices that may function well as area rugs for smaller living rooms or as accent rugs for larger living rooms.
-For example, an 8’ x 10’ rug would work well as an area rug in a small 10’ x 13 living room but would work better as an accent rug in a 12’ x 18’ or larger room.
+• Mid-Size Area & Accent Rugs, 4' x 6' to 8' x 10': The mid-sized rug range contains choices that may function well as area rugs for smaller living rooms or as accent rugs for larger living rooms.
+For example, an 8' x 10' rug would work well as an area rug in a small 10' x 13' living room but would work better as an accent rug in a 12' x 18' or larger room.
 While an area rug will have the key pieces of living room furniture sitting partially or fully on top of it, an accent rug will only anchor a portion of the room’s furniture, like a chair and bookshelf in a reading nook.

 Since there are many different styles of living room seating, there is not a one-size-fits-all rule for placing a rug under living room furniture.
 There are many ways to configure your rug and furniture to reflect your unique taste.
-How you position the rug relative to your sofa, loveseat, and accent chairs, and end tables and coffee table, is often up to personal preference, but there are a few time-tested placements that will help you to create visual cohesion between your living room furniture and your living room rugs.
+How you position the rug relative to your sofa, loveseat, accent chairs, and end and coffee tables, is often up to personal preference, but there are a few time-tested placements that will help you to create visual cohesion between your living room furniture and your living room rugs.

 • Place Area Rugs Fully Under Sectional Sofas: If you have a sectional sofa, consider a large or oversized area rug that the sectional can fully sit on top of.
 This will eliminate any confusion about which legs of the furniture should sit on the rug.

 • Front Furniture Legs Can Touch the Rug: If you choose a mid-sized accent rug or an area rug that isn’t large enough to fit all of your furniture with extra perimeter room, consider placing just the front legs of your sofa and chairs on the rug.
-This will create the sense that all of the living room furniture is part of a cohesive design while playing up the visual contrast between the rug and the room’s flooring.
+This will create the sense that all the living room furniture is part of a cohesive design while playing up the visual contrast between the rug and the room’s flooring.

 • Choose One Element to Place Off-Center: Whether you want to angle an accent chair diagonally, carefully place an ottoman off the corner of a couch, or concentrate some decorative planters toward one corner of your rug, choosing one furniture piece to sit off-center on an otherwise centered rug will create visual interest.
 Alternatively, the rug itself can be the item that is placed carefully askew amid an otherwise symmetrically arranged room.